 Our favourite rooms

 All Mystique’s suites are spacious and airy with camera-pleasing private terraces overlooking the sea.
-Room 16’s generous terrace provides the most impressive view, while snug and slinky Room 7’s harmonious layout is a visual delight.
+Room 16’s generous terrace provides top-tier privacy and the most impressive view, while snug and slinky Room 7’s harmonious layout is a visual delight.
 If you’ve forgotten to freeze your gym membership, plump for a spa-inspired Spiritual Suite.
 These deluxe pamper-zones are kitted out with fitness equipment (Jacuzzi, exercise machines and spa bed), while the two villas offer a sense of seclusion that is perfect for honeymooners and seasoned romantics alike.

 The Asian Spa has two elegant treatment rooms, where guests can be pampered with a therapeutic massage, cleansing scrub or rejuvenating facial.
 There's a fitness centre with fantastic views and ample equipment to get your pulse pumping, including treadmills, bikes, benches and fitness balls.